Raboro/Raboro/README.md

 - I´m from Germany 🇩🇪 and live near karlsruhe
 - I´m going to study computer science 💻 in october at the **[DHBW Karlsruhe]** together with the company **[thingsTHINKING]**
 - I’m interested 👀 in machine learning, AI, modern technology and health
-- 🌱 I’m currently learning Machine Learning/AI
+- 🌱 I’m currently learning Java & 3D rendering
 - 💞️ I’m looking to collaborate on Python projects
 - 📫 How to reach me?
 Just write a mail to **raborogit@gmail.com**